 A few years ago I was consulting for an engineering firm in the entertainment industry.
 They create mechanical devices for use in movies, theme parks, Broadway shows and many shows on the Las Vegas strip that rotate globes, drop superheroes from dizzying heights, and provide the audience with a seamless entertainment experience never realizing the amount have high-tech engineering and equipment that went into putting on the spectacle they were viewing.

 While it’s an incredibly interesting arena to manage projects in, it also presents extreme difficulties in managing resources.
 Why?
 Because resources aren’t just developers or engineers or machine workers that you can go out and hire tomorrow, train for two weeks and then put to work.
 Not quite that easy.
 What you also have are the actual machines themselves, the resources that create the parts and pulleys and the cabling, and the wenches, and everything else that this company manufactures themselves in their shop to use on these projects they deliver on.
-From a project management standpoint, and speaking as a PM who has mainly dealt with human resources on projects, this was a new difficulty to overcome.
+Speaking as a PM who has mainly dealt with human resource constraints in project management, this was a new difficulty to overcome.

 THE ROOT PROBLEM

 I was working closely with the general manager in this organization because the headaches were mostly his to deal with.
 The President and CEO of the organization – the creative force behind the company that was bearing his name – was a great salesman…traveling the world making new sales in other countries while production was going on back home in the US.
 But the GM found himself trying to deliver on promises the CEO was making in these sales.
 This GM was trying very hard to deliver on promises made using a finite amount of equipment that was already booked solid and this presented interesting delivery issues.
 What they were left with was a resource-constrained project scheduling issue that was threatening to turn this industry-leading state of the art organization into a company that couldn’t deliver the goods when promised.